When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Survival Series

-As part of the I Survived series, I enjoy that you can read these books in any order.
-Number six in the series follows Lucas and his first-hand experience with the tragic events of September 11, 2001.
+The I Survived series is great because you can read the books in any order.
+This installment follows Lucas and his first-hand experience with the events of September 11, 2001.

-On the day of the attacks, he was at his uncle’s firehouse and had to witness the world change in a way never before.
-These books are gripping, thrilling, and a fantastic way to introduce your child to historical events.
+On the day of the attacks, Lucas is at his uncle’s firehouse and witnesses the world change forever.
+These books are gripping, action-packed, and a fantastic way to introduce your child to difficult historical events safely.

 Product Specs